danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/Project 4_Report.md

 ![cloud](https://imgur.com/XyETQXl.png)
 > From left to right: 1) the fresnel mask, 2) the view direction mask, 3) only the color, 4) the color and alpha combined.

-The vertex shader is essentially identical to the water shader.
-It just displaces the vertices positions along their normals by some noise.
+The vertex shader is essentially identical to the water shader, just without the offset by time.

 Fragment shader pseudocode:
 ```c